 School was a different story all together.
 A product of a parochial education, I learned quickly that the nuns’ discipline playbook was much more original than that of my parents.
 There was Sister Catherine Joseph, who made the boys (because only boys misbehaved back then) stretch their arms out to their sides and hold dictionaries in each of their hands.
 When those scrawny second-grade arms began to sink under the weight of the books, Sister’s eyebrow would raise at a commensurate rate.
 I watched another nun (who apparently did not subscribe to the bad boys only theory) drag Joanne Shrimp across the room by her ponytail.

 But that was decades ago.
 Things are different now.
 At school, certainly.
 And at home, too, right?

-Now, wince if you watched a frazzled mom unload on a preschooler at Target last month during the holidays.
-Nod if you’ve ever had a close friend share his or her strategy for discipline and it made you feel slightly uncomfortable.
+Now, wince if you watched a frazzled mom unload on a preschooler at Target during the holidays.
+Nod if you’ve ever had a close friend share his or her strategy for discipline and it made you feel a little more than slightly uncomfortable.